NASA-IMPACT/veda-data/README.md

 ### `production/promotion-config`

 This directory contains the configuration needed to execute a stand-alone airflow DAG that transfers assets to production and generates production metadata.
-The promotion-config json uses the same schema and values from the [staging/dataset-config JSON](#stagedataset-config) with an additional `transfer` field which should be set to true when S3 objects need to be transferred from a staging location to the production data store.
+The promotion-config JSON uses the same schema and values from the [staging/dataset-config JSON](#stagedataset-config) with an additional `transfer` field which should be set to true when S3 objects need to be transferred from a staging location to the production data store.
 The veda data promotion pipeline copies data from a specified staging bucket and prefix to a permanent location in `s3://veda-data-store` using the collection_id as a prefix and publishes STAC metadata to the produciton catalog.

 <details>
   <summary><b>production/promotion-config/collection_id.json</b></summary>